 }

-Configure MCP RSS using the following environment variables:
+You can customize the MCP RSS server behavior using environment variables:

 Option | Description | Default Value |